By-Law of 1791

-Semi-professional baseball in the Berkshires may have reached its zenith in the mid - 1890's and was highlighted by the rivalry between the Renfrews of Adams, sponsored by the Renfrew Manufacturing Co.'s tetil mills in the Mylonite section of town, and a Pittsfield team backed by the Stanley company, the predecessor to the General Electric plant here, know simply as "The Stanleys".
-Competition between the two teams' was keen.
+Semi-professional baseball in the Berkshires may have reached its zenith in the mid - 1890's and was highlighted by the rivalry between the Renfrews of Adams, sponsored by the Renfrew Manufacturing Co.'s textile mills in the Zylonite section of town, and a Pittsfield team backed by the Stanley Electric Manufacturing Company, the predecessor to the General Electric plant here, known simply as "The Stanleys".
+Competition between the two teams was keen.
 Early in the decade Pittsfield pined for a chance to get a leg up on the team from the north, as when they "tackled their old enemies the Renfrews and as usual, were defeated, 13-11."

 Berkshire semi-pro ball continued to be strong and popular as the century turned.The twentieth's first decade featured a pair of brothers from Pittsfield.Al and Jack Ferry between them had only six years of major league experience as pitchers, and by no stretch of the imagination could they have been regarded as stars.Back home, though, you would never have called the brothers failures.Instead, they epitomized a classic American type -- the friendly local guy who knew his baseball inside out and, yes, had actually been up to the majors in his day.Cy Ferry came back home in 1907 to organize the Pittsfield Independents, a crack semi-pro team.
 Jack, who was pitching for the Seton Hall University baseball team at the time, starred each summer for his brother's squad and always brought some college teammates with him, ensuring a strong roster.